 The history of my life is embedded in my hands, my passion and love to create something bespoke and beautiful is part of my muscle memory as the nib scratches across the paper (my favourite sound).
 When I tell people my profession I often get met with a strange look and then a ‘ooh, with those funny pens?’.
 I love what I do, the excitement of a new wedding client or a list of names sitting on my desk waiting to be turned into place cards or addressed envelopes is what gets me up in the morning.
 As I write their names I can imagine them all sitting around a table enjoying the party or event and perhaps taking their place card home with them as a souvenir.
 Or the thought of carefully designed wedding stationery landing on the mat inviting a loved one to share the joy of the couple getting married.
 I also love the opportunity to write wedding vows or letters.
 Working with corporate clients has also been a wonderful experience – creating a special piece of spot calligraphy or illustrations for their own unique branding is a wonderful and original way to keep ahead of the pack.
 I recently created my own calligraphy font which was a lengthy but amazing process and one I will continue to develop.

 I read an article the other day that calligraphy was considered a luxury item for weddings and it made me very sad, I appreciate that the prices often sound expensive for ‘just writing’ but it’s the time and history behind each calligrapher that provides their unique ‘hand’.
 No two calligrapher’s hands are the same, we cannot copy each other – it can be similar but it will always be slightly different.
-I am learning traditional Copperplate and Spencerian which is a bit like training to be a Zen Master, but I am happy to take my time perfecting this skill.
 I want everyone to be able to access calligraphy and the happiness it can bring.
 We live in a world where everyone is constantly ‘connected’ but just holding something handmade and unique can ground you and keep you centred.
-For that one moment you can just appreciate what you have in your own hands.
+For that one moment, you can just appreciate what you have in your own hands.
 When I have finished a project I often lay everything out and just appreciate the beauty of each letter or design.
 Everything I make gets wrapped in tissue and tied with ribbon, then packed very carefully before it gets sent to the recipient.
 I imagine them opening it and pray that they love it as much as I do.
 My testimonials always mean so much to me.

 I love the freedom of the pen and how you can change your shapes and flourishes depending on how hard you press or what type of nib you have, calligraphy reminds me so much of life, it can be unpredictable and messy at times but what you will always have is love, passion and authenticity behind every word that I write.